-Musicals aren’t my first choice for entertainment.
-I’m more agnostic than atheist with this genre, however.
-I’ve enjoyed sing-along performances of My Fair Lady played at the Retrodome, now 3Below, here in San Jose, California.
-During my 1989 three-month tour of Europe, I spent a week in Salzburg, Austria, where I stayed at a hostel which offered daily Sound of Music tours and then off to their pub for viewings along with wienerschnitzel served fresh and hot.
+Musicals aren’t my first choice for entertainment, but I’ve enjoyed sing-along performances of My Fair Lady played at the Retrodome, now 3Below, located in San Jose, California.
+During my 1989 three-month tour of Europe, I spent a week in Salzburg, Austria, where I stayed at a hostel which offered daily Sound of Music tours and then off to their pub for viewings of the film along with wienerschnitzel served fresh and hot.
 Finally, I adore An American in Paris.
-We have that final sequence where Gene Kelly dances with Leslie Caron to Gershwin’s “An American in Paris,” and throughout the film here comes that Dufy, Rousseau, Utrillo, Toulouse-Lautrec, and Renoir inspired scenery.
+We have that final sequence where Gene Kelly dances with Leslie Caron to Gershwin’s “An American in Paris,” and throughout the film here comes that scenery inspired by Dufy, Rousseau, Utrillo, Toulouse-Lautrec, and Renoir.
 What’s not to love?
-Still, musicals aren’t my go-to when choosing cinema or stage performances.
+Even with all this, however, musicals aren’t my go-to when choosing cinema or stage performances.

-I tread carefully, knowing only that the story stems from The String of Pearls, a penny dreadful from the Victorian era.
-Very light research reveals that the story has been evolving since first appearing in serialized form as The String of Pearls (1846-1847), containing the usual gore you’d expect from such tales, and involving Sweeney Todd, a barber and serial murderer who slit the throats of men wanting shaves, but not ones quite that close.
-Subsequent writers have expanded and changed the story until Christopher Bond embellished upon Sweeney’s personal background for his stage play (1973), how he’s actually Benjamin Barker coming back to London after having been transported to Botany Bay for trumped-up crimes.
-The wicked Judge Turpin (Edmund Lyndeck) had raped Barker/Todd’s wife before shipping him off to Australia.
-Worse, the judge has been raising Todd’s daughter, Johanna, grooming her to become his bride.
-And then, finally, Sondheim.
-However, we have something beyond penny dreadful, beyond splatter-drama fit for the Grand Guignol, and beyond musical theater.
-We have also, I argue, a revenge tragedy.
+I trod carefully at first, knowing only that the story stemmed from a penny dreadful from the Victorian era.
+Then quick research revealed that the story has been evolving since first appearing in serialized form as The String of Pearls (1846-1847), containing the usual gore you’d expect from such tales, and involving Sweeney Todd, a barber and serial murderer who slit the throats of men wanting shaves, but not ones quite that close.
+Subsequent writers have expanded and changed the story until Christopher Bond embellished upon Sweeney’s personal background for his stage play (1973), adding how he’s actually Benjamin Barker coming back to London after having been transported to Botany Bay for trumped-up crimes.
+The wicked Judge Turpin — played by Edmund Lyndeck in the version starring Hearn and Lansbury — had raped Barker/Todd’s wife before having him shipped off.
+Worse, the judge has been raising Todd’s daughter, Johanna — played by Betsy Joslyn — grooming her to become his bride.
+And then, finally, Sondheim put it to music.

-I’ll illustrate how I’ve reached this conclusion by adapting methodology from the Diagnostic and Statistical Manual of Mental Disorders, Vol. 5 (DSM-5).
-Psychiatric practitioners diagnose patients based on how many criteria an individual meets for any given condition.
-For example, a diagnosis of (fill in mental disorder) might require that someone exhibits five out of nine criteria listed.
-Let’s see how Sweeney does with criteria defining revenge tragedies that I lifted from the Internet.
+I confirmed my conclusion about Sweeney Todd being among other things a revenge tragedy by adapting methodology from the Diagnostic and Statistical Manual of Mental Disorders, Vol. 5 (DSM-5).
+With this manual, psychiatric practitioners diagnose patients partially based on how many symptomatic criteria an individual meets for any given condition.
+For example, to diagnose someone with bipolar disorder, a practitioner must determine that five or more out of eight criteria from the DSM-5 for that mental-health situation are met.
+Let’s see how Sweeney does with criteria that several sources agree define revenge tragedies.
 WARNING!
-SPOILERS AHEAD:
+SPOILERS AHEAD!

 Spectacle for the Sake of Spectacle

-Revenge tragedies virtually explode with gory content, and Sweeney is no exception.
-Sweeney Todd (George Hearn) slices the throats of his victims with much blood oozing to titillate the audience.
-Then he shoots their remains downstairs to Nellie Lovett (Angela Lansbury) who processes them into filling for her meat pies.
+Revenge tragedies explode with gory content, and Sweeney is no exception.
+Sweeney Todd slices the throats of his victims with much blood oozing to titillate the audience.
+Then he shoots their remains downstairs to Nellie Lovett who processes them into filling for her meat pies.
 Blood?
 Cannibalism?
 Spectacle for the sake of spectacle?
 Check.